NSProgrammer/nsprogrammer.github.io/_posts/2021-02-20-nsoperation.markdown

 Implemented with `NSRecursiveLock`.
 Same functionally as the Objective-C version.
-Can implement using `async/await` with Swift 5.5, but it will get somewhat messy with back and forth between async context and non-async contexts -- feel free to implement yourself and show me a clean implementation :)
+Can implement using `async/await` with Swift 5.5, but it will get somewhat messy with back and forth between async contexts and non-async contexts -- feel free to share with me a clean implementation :)

 {% highlight swift %}
 class MyAsyncOperation: Operation {